gauravbhatia4601/banking-app/README.md

 8. **Logout**
    - Allows users to securely log out of their accounts.

-## Mock-up

-A mock-up of the application's interface is available [here](https://tabler.github.io/).
-The mock-up is created using the Tabler CSS framework, but developers are free to use any CSS framework of their choice.

-## Notes

-- There are no "right answers" in this assignment.
-The primary goal is to gauge the developer's skills and understand their approach to relevant tasks.
-- Developers are encouraged to write clean and maintainable code while implementing the functionalities of the application.

 ## Installation

 To set up the application locally, follow these steps: